Sep 24, 2023

-November 16, 2022
+Nov 16, 2022

 People suffering from gynecomastia trawl the internet to understand it, only to find half-baked fiction and ‘cures’.
 We asked Dr Ivan Puah for some truth.

 True gynecomastia results from proliferating or growing 'additional' breast tissue, not fat.
 Losing weight through dieting or workouts will not help eliminate the excess tissue.
 Often confused with true gynecomastia or mixed gynecomastia is pseudogynecomastia (fake man boobs).

 Modern liposuction with MDC-Sculpt lipo technique, can treat pseudogynecomastia effectively.
-According to statistics and data collected by Amaris B. Clinic over years, most men suffer from mixed gynecomastia of both fat and glandular tissues.
+According to statistics and data collected by Amaris B. Clinic over the years, most men suffer from mixed gynecomastia of both fat and glandular tissues.

 While gynecomastia is caused by hormonal imbalances – a decrease in testosterone levels and an increase in oestrogen levels – several other factors can also play a part.
 These include prescription drugs, alcohol abuse, age, genetics, abuse of anabolic steroids, a significant loss in body weight, and medical conditions such as testicular failure or pituitary gland disorder.

 Exercise may help to bulk up the pectoralis or enhance its definition, but it will not cure gynecomastia.
 What it does instead is to push it forward and make man boobs more pronounced.

 Medications for weight reduction may reduce overall body fat content, but they do nothing for the glandular component of gynecomastia.
 Non-invasive treatments such as fat freezing or low-energy laser may reduce chest fat to a certain extent, but they won't reduce the glandular tissue.

 Misinformation and false advertising on the internet could derail how people experience the condition and identify the correct treatment for it.
-Gynecomastia surgery is the only permanent solution to restore the male chest to normal, and bring enormous physical and psychological relief to patients.
+Gynecomastia surgery is the only permanent solution to restore the male chest to normal and bring enormous physical and psychological relief to patients.

-"A good body-sculpting doctor will treat the body like a work of art," Dr Puah shares.
+"A good body sculpting doctor will treat the body like a work of art," Dr Puah shares.
 "The procedure is, in fact, 30% medicine and 70% art.
 After I remove the excess glandular and fatty tissues, the most important job is to sculpt the chest into its natural masculine form."

 While you can expect some bruising and swelling in the chest area post-surgery, these can be managed well with compression.
 Downtime and pain are minimal with Dr Puah's proprietary gynecomastia surgical approach; most patients describe it as being like post-workout soreness.

 There is no need to carry the burden of man boobs by yourself.
 Gynecomastia is more common than you imagine.
-You are not alone, and the great news is, it is treatable.
+You are not alone, and the great news is it is treatable.
 Do not delay seeking help from the right medical professional.